ietf-tapswg/api-drafts/draft-pauly-taps-arch.md

 # Transport Services Architecture and Concepts

-The concepts defined in this document are intended primarily for use in Internet Drafts and specifications.
-While the specific terminology may be used in specific implementations, it is expected that there will remain a variety of terms used by running code.
+The concepts defined in this document are intended primarily for use in the documents and specifications that describe the Transport Services architecture and API.
+While the specific terminology may be used in some implementations, it is expected that there will remain a variety of terms used by running code.

 The architecture divides the concepts for Transport Services into two categories:
-- API concepts, which are meant to be exposed to applications
+1) API concepts, which are meant to be exposed to applications; and
-- System-implementation concepts, which are meant to be internally used when building systems that implement Transport Services.
+2) System-implementation concepts, which are meant to be internally used when building systems that implement Transport Services.

 The following diagram summarizes the top-level concepts in the architecture and how they relate to one another.